caseypanzer/CREFCInvestorReportingPackage/README.md

 # CREFCInvestorReportingPackage
 CRE Finance Council Investor Reporting Package

-The seven data files are designed to provide standard formats that facilitate a smooth transfer of information from the Special Servicer to the Master Servicer, Master Servicer to the Certificate Administrator, and from the Certificate Administrator to the Investor (or user of this data).
+The core data files below have been designed to provide standard formats that facilitate a smooth transfer of information from the Special Servicer to the Master Servicer, Master Servicer to the Certificate Administrator, and from the Certificate Administrator to the Investor (or user of this data).

-The following lists data files available to end-users:
 - [Loan Setup File](https://github.com/caseypanzer/CREFCInvestorReportingPackage/tree/master/Investor%20Reports/Loan%20Set%20Up%20File)
 - [Loan Periodic Update File](https://github.com/caseypanzer/CREFCInvestorReportingPackage/tree/master/Investor%20Reports/Loan%20Periodic%20Update%20File)
 - [Property File](https://github.com/caseypanzer/CREFCInvestorReportingPackage/tree/master/Investor%20Reports/Property%20File)